-I’m Marilyn Strickland, and it will be my honor to represent you in Congress.
+I’m Marilyn Strickland, and it would be my honor to represent you in Congress.
 I was born in Seoul, South Korea.
 My father, who fought in World War II and Korea, met my mother while he was stationed there after the war.
-If elected to Congress, I will be the first African-American to represent Washington state at the federal level, and the first Korean-American woman elected to Congress in its 230-year history.
+If elected to Congress, I will be the first African-American to represent Washington State at the federal level, and the first Korean-American woman elected to Congress in its 230-year history.

 My parents endured discrimination and hardships that I cannot imagine.
 They wanted me to have opportunities they were denied and taught me to work hard, fight for what’s right, serve the community, and to stand up for the underdog.
 Those values inspire me today.